cyberphor/Docker-Elastic/README.md

 **"Target" Option Was Not Specified**
 >  ECS compatibility is enabled but `target` option was not specified.
 This may cause fields to be set at the top-level of the event where they are likely to clash with the Elastic Common Schema.

+NOTE: I've since removed the fix below and only specify the port for Logstash to listen on.

 ```bash
 input {
   http {